N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Changed state subscription to all states below the devices folder
 - Added restart logic of UDP server in case of an error
 - Added adapter terminiation if multiple udp server errors occured
+- Replaced cyclic checking of the send quene with a timeout approach instead of interval

 ### 0.0.3 (2025-01-11)